0xMiya/Guides/Installation/Gentoo/gentoo.md

 		(chroot) $ emerge --ask --noreplace net-misc/netifrc
 		(chroot) $ nano -w /etc/conf.d/net
 		----------------------------------
-			config_eth0="dhcp"	# Replace eth0 with the correct interface name.
+			config_eth0="dhcp"	# Replace eth0 with the correct interface name (see output of 'ifconfig' or 'ip link'.
 If the system has several network interfaces repeat this for config_eth1, ...

 * Automatically start networking at boot